MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rus-assets-tax-registers.md

 -   **Object selling price** – The selling price of the fixed asset or intangible asset.
 -   **Initial value** – The acquisition cost of the fixed asset or intangible asset.
 -   **Depreciation charges amount** – The total amount of depreciation until the end of the month of sale for the **TAX** value model.
 -   **Total object selling expense** – The amount of expenses during the object sale.
-The values equals the initial cost minus the total depreciation amount.
+The value equals the initial cost minus the total depreciation amount.
 -   **Deferrals selling loss** – The amount of deferrals that are created from the sale of fixed assets when there is a loss.

 ## The Depreciation bonus recovery register